 - You must notify adjacent property owners within 100 feet of the subject property and the local governing body by certified mail of the proposed project (For the dock general permit, the applicant must notify all adjacent property owners as described in the critical area regulations).
 The original certified mail receipts must be submitted to OCRM with the General Permit application package.

 - You must run a public notice in a newspaper published in the county where the proposed activity is taking place.
 Proof of publication (notarized affidavit from the newspaper with notice attached) must be forwarded to OCRM before processing can be completed on the application.
 It is advised that both notice periods on the certified mailing and the newspaper notice be finished prior to application submittal to OCRM to ensure an efficient review.
 The permit cannot be issued until the comment period has expired.
-(For information on the format for notification to adjacent property owners and the newspaper ad reference General Permit Application.)

 - Drawings depicting the general location and activity of any of the activities under any general permit must be submitted.
 Further, drawings submitted for the dock general permit must be computer generated and must depict all relevant information needed for OCRM to act accordingly as directed by current regulations.
 (Please note that for Beachfront GP’s, OCRM may at its discretion, require drawings which show the proposed work as well as a survey showing baseline, minimum setback line and 40 year setback line)